riahdollxo/stocked-up/README.md

 © 2026 Mariah Piggs.
 All rights reserved.

 ## 📄 License
-All rights reserved.
 This repository is provided for educational and portfolio purposes only.
 No permission is granted to copy, modify, or redistribute this software without explicit permission from the author.